By N3 Entertainment Team

 Rodeo fans from all about the region and beyond have already had their ticket punched for this one but in case you want to experience rodeo and don’t feel like taking the trek to Canada for the Calgary Stampede or Wyoming for Cheyenne Rodeo Days there’s local option that might fit the bill.

-The 15th Annual Adam Scott Memorial Rodeo will be going on Saturday and Sunday at the Cowboys and Clowns Area located between Newaygo and White Cloud on 40th Street.
+The 15th Annual Adam Scott Memorial Rodeo will be going on Saturday and Sunday at the Cowboys and Clowns Arena located between Newaygo and White Cloud on 40th Street.
 Saturday doings start at 6pm and Sunday gets underway at 2pm.

 This is an outstanding family fun event, reasonably priced and filled with enough activities to keep even those of us who might be in possession of a rather limited attention span entertained.